-In recent years, she has worked as a contractor for multiple organizations and government institutions, both in Mexico and the United States.
-During this time, she has designed and facilitated workshops for participatory planning, created guidance materials for climate adaptation, used mixed research methods to inform better-decision making for organizations, and created reports around ongoing climate policies and processes in Mexico.
+Before joining Four Twenty Seven, she worked as a consultant for various non-profit and government institutions in the United States and Mexico.
+During this time, she designed and facilitated workshops for participatory planning, created guidance materials for climate adaptation, used mixed research methods to inform better-decision making for organizations, and created reports around ongoing climate policies and processes in Mexico.
 Prior to that, she worked at Mexico’s National Commission for Protected Areas (CONANP) where she supported various projects for improving protected area management with a climate change lens.

 Kendall has worked with utility, nonprofit and local government clients to help visualize and action-orient their goals and strategies.
 With her facilitation background, she naturally brings structure to processes that allow for productive conversation and practical, yet refreshing solutions and strategies.

 At Four Twenty Seven, Kendall specializes in translating technical information and data into compelling and actionable research and reports.
 Her knowledge of regional and local government issues and planning processes, especially with regard to the water and emergency management sectors, also fuels informed policy recommendations for Four Twenty Seven clients, partners, and tools.
 Her experience supporting the development of a climate adaptation program at the Philadelphia Water Department grounds her understanding of the internal agency drivers that influence action on adaptation.